sgmurphy/wordpress-plugins/chaty/readme.txt

 * Line.me - add your Line URL and let your visitors contact you easily via Line app.

-* WeChat - sdd your WeChat User ID and let your visitors search for you easily with the WeChat app.
+* WeChat - add your WeChat User ID and let your visitors search for you easily with the WeChat app.
 In the Pro plan, you can upload a QR code.

 * Slack - add your Slack workspace and give your visitors the option to find your Slack workspace and chat with you.